TerableCoder/TerableFishing/README.md

 !ef craft - Toggles auto bait crafting.

-!ef dismantle - Toggles auto fish dismantling.

 !ef delay - Toggles random delay for catching and adding items to dismantle ui.

 !ef distance [0, 18] - Sets cast distance from 0 to 18 (Keep in mind, anything above 3 is not possible without a module.)

+!ef s/dismantle - Toggles auto fish dismantling.

-!ef sell - Toggles auto selling (You have to be close to a merchant, and open it's selling UI before fishing.)
+!ef s/sell - Toggles auto selling (You have to be close to a merchant, and open it's selling UI before fishing.)

 !ef discard - Toggles discarding fish filets when reaching 10k.